 Exercise: Running traceroute

-Open up the Terminal (Mac/Linux), or Command Prompt (Windows) and run
+Open up the Terminal (Mac/Linux), or Command Prompt if you don't have Terminal installed (Windows) and run

 traceroute on any website you want.
-Keep in mind that on windows you will have to run tracert instead of traceroute
+Keep in mind that on Windows Command Prompt you will have to run tracert instead of traceroute

 For Mac/Linux users you can open the Terminal this way: Instructions